DorodiK/ReproducibilityChallenge2021/README.md

 simultaneously captured the statistical and structural features of the style image while preserving high level features of the content image, this corroborates one of the authors' claims in the paper that AdaConv improves the transfer of both statistical and structural style features in real time compared to AdaIN.

+### Acknowledgement

+We would like to thank the authors of the codes for making their codes open-source for academic research.

 ### Reference
 1. Prashanth Chandran, Gaspard Zoss, Paulo Gotardo, Markus Gross, and Derek Bradley.
 Adaptive convolutions